flutter/website/src/docs/release/breaking-changes/template.md

 ## Context

+{% comment %}
-[High-level description of what API changed and why.
+High-level description of what API changed and why.
 Should be clear enough to be understandable to someone who has no context about this breaking change, such as someone who doesn't know the underlying API.
 This section should also answer the question
-"what is the problem that led to considering making a breaking change?"]
+"what is the problem that led to considering making a breaking change?"
+{% endcomment %}

 ## Description of change

 {% comment %}
-A dry technical description of the actual change, with code samples.
+A technical description of the actual change, with code samples showing how the SDK changed.
 {% endcomment %}

 ## Migration guide